SQLite¶

 class DBConnection extends SqliteConnection<'DBConnection'> {

-protected uuidStrategy = 'string' as const
+protected override uuidStrategy = 'string' as const

 }

-Compatibility mode¶
+Compatibility version¶